avarghesein/-NIX/Raspberry Pi II (Buster)/NetworkBandwidthMonitoring.md

 1. Expand the SD Card to the entire free space (use [raspi-config](http://cagewebdev.com/raspberry-pi-expanding-the-root-partition-of-the-sd-card/) )

-2. Its better to use a second USB drive, for occupying major applicaions.
+2. Its better to use a second USB drive with enough capacity, for occupying major applicaions/Historic Flow Data.
 Use 'BIND' mounts

 Sample entries from /etc/fstab